 These dental plans seem like quite good value on the surface, but be sure to read the small print carefully.
 There are some things which may catch you out, for example:

-- Worldwide cover and oral cancer cover come with a six month qualification period
+- Oral cancer cover comes with a six month qualification period

 - You're only covered for 1 root canal treatment per policy per year